-The days when market access organizations were perceived simply as trusted centralized contracting services are long gone.
+The days when market access organisations were perceived simply as trusted centralised contracting services are long gone.
 Deeper understanding of access issues and choices and the development of rigorous strategies can enable success in the market, throughout the entire product lifecycle.

 To measure the competitive intensity a drug faces, we established a weighted scoring methodology that factored in the key variables shown in figure 6.

 We then placed each of the drugs in a distribution to gauge where they landed on the competitiveness spectrum.
 The spectrum was divided into low, medium, and high based on a threshold number derived by factoring in the key variables mentioned in figure 6, with “X” being the intensity score of the drug:

 Approximately 46 per cent of the drugs fall in the “high intensity” category, which is any drug scoring more than 14 points on our 70-point scale.

 Using data from DRG’s Fingertip Formulary, we applied a scoring methodology to rank drugs according to their position on commercial and Medicare formularies.
 Drugs covered predominantly under the medical benefit (58 drugs) were excluded from our list.
 For formulary analysis, we considered 158 drugs from 8 therapeutic areas.
 Therapeutic areas considered are: metabolic, oncology, cardiovascular, central nervous system, gastrointestinal, immunology, infectious disease, and respiratory.
 The DRG database was used to categorise the drugs into classes based on their mechanism of action (MOA).